How to get from Luang Prabang to Vang Vieng

 Adrenaline-hungry travellers can enjoy many exciting activities in Vang Vieng — from rock climbing and caving to hiking and river tubing.
 When you want to relax, take a dip in the famous Blue Lagoons or just ride a motorbike across Vang Vieng’s rugged roads and lush green fields.

-3 ways to get from Luang Prabang to Vang Vieng
+What are the 3 ways to travel from Luang Prabang to Vang Vieng?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Vang Vieng at the bottom of this page.